Problem Solving: integrated methodologies, tools and applications in Lean consulting

 • Type of tools to be used

-Key Methodologies for Problem Solving
+The Key Methodologies for Problem Solving

-Two key methodologies for Problem Solving are.
-The Deming cycle And the DMAIC method.
+Two key methodologies for Problem Solving are The Deming Cycle and the DMAIC method.

-The steps
+The phases

-PHASE 1 - PLAN
+PhASE 1 - PLAN

 a.
 Observe the process and frame the problem.
 It means answering 6 questions: Who?
 What?
 Where?
 How?
 When?
 Why?